hongzheng1997/refaction/README from hong.txt

 Hong Zheng

+when I clone this to my local, it fails to get products.
+I found missing folder debug in refactor-me/bin/. not sure why.
+Once I add debug folder, it works fine.

 Datalayer:

 1. Create a Repository library project, copy Database.mdf and its log file from app_data into Repository folder.